mostalive/property-based-tutorial/exercises/js/js-intro.md

 });
 ```

 Run the tests; does it work?
+Do you think the sortedPerCourse should be part of the domain code
+(menuSort)?.
+And if so, do you think the name 'menuSort' is still
+appropriate?

 ## Conditional properties